You’re planning to spend 3 days in Seville and not sure what to do. Then you’re in good hands!

 Bus to Seville

 You can also travel by bus to Seville from the neighboring country, Portugal which has destinations much closer to Seville than Barcelona and Valencia.
-It’s only a 3 hours and 30 minutes journey from Faro in southern Portugal.
-From Lisbon, it’s a 7 hours trip.
+It’s only a 3-hour and 30-minute journey from Faro in southern Portugal.
+From Lisbon, it’s a 7-hour trip.

 The main bus station in Seville is Estación de Autobuses Plaza de Armas.